Skip to main content

 Research objectives

-The purpose of this research was to assess the influence of different factors on the potential for carbon sequestration and GHG emissions mitigation that could be realized by creating different types of woodland.
+The purpose of this research was to assess the influence of different factors on the potential for carbon sequestration and GHG emissions mitigation that could be realised by creating different types of woodland.

 Factors considered included: